-The updated requirements outlined in the document below are for EITI Reports planned for publication in 2020.
-They will be reviewed when the EITI Board meets in October 2020, taking into account wider developments in the health and economic context in EITI implementing countries.
+The updated requirements outlined in the document below are for EITI Reports planned for publication in 2021 and 2022.

-The Terms of Reference set out the work to be undertaken by MSGs and national secretariats.
-If the flexible reporting option is pursued, MSGs should agree on the terms of reference for the EITI reporting process, drawing on the objectives and agreed scope of the EITI as set out in the MSG’s workplan.
+Model Terms of Reference for flexible reporting set out the work to be undertaken by MSGs and national secretariats.
+If the flexible reporting option is pursued, MSGs should agree on the Terms of Reference for the EITI reporting process, drawing on the objectives and agreed scope of the EITI as set out in the MSG’s work plan.